Education program is the nucleus of the undergraduate curriculum at

 General Education courses in the humanities meet one or more of the following goals for students:

-The 9 semester unit package of courses listed under program requirements has been designed so that students completing these courses will meet the above 6 objectives.
+The nine semester unit package of courses listed under program requirements has been designed so that students completing these courses will meet the above six objectives.
 At the same time the package offers the student an opportunity for some individual choice in course selection.

-The General Education courses offered in the area of the social sciences are designed to help students better understand how social, political, and economic institutions and behavior are inextricably interwoven.
+The General Education courses offered in the area of the social sciences are designed to help students better understand themselves and the world around them.
 These course offerings respond to the recognition that in an increasingly complex, interdependent and changing world, individuals must learn how to cope with ever pressing social problems and to manage and improve conditions, institutions and events that affect them.

 The social and behavioral sciences constitute a set of disciplines that, though they overlap, are distinct.
 Each discipline has an independent history, traditional themes and sophisticated theories, methodologies and applications regarding the phenomena of society and behavior.
 While social and behavioral scientists do not always agree upon a single analytical paradigm, they do share common values regarding the potential usefulness of their disciplines in understanding human behavior and recognizing the interrelationships among their studies.